TommyStarK/vault-k8s/README.md

         issuer="https://kubernetes.default.svc.cluster.local"
 ```

-- Create a Kubernetes auth role and bind it to the vault agent policy and service account
+- Create a Kubernetes auth role and bind it to the vault agent policy and service account:

 :warning: The Vault agent injector is relying on its service account for being able to authenticate to our Vault.
 Service accounts are namespaced.